patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start all the projects and navigate to _"Remote1/Page 3"_.
+👉 Start all the applications and navigate to _"Remote1/Page 3"_.
 The page will throw but the application should still be functional.

 > **Warning**
 >
 > If your application support hoisted module routes (view the next section [override the host layout for a module page](#override-the-host-layout-for-a-module-page) for more information), failures isolation might not behave as explained in this section because hoisted routes will be rendered outside the host application error boundary.
 >
-> To ensure strict failures isolation, an host application can either choose to not support hoisted module routes by not using the `useHoistedRoutes()` hook or restrict routes allowed to use hoisting with the `allowedPaths` option of the `useHoistedRoutes()` hook.
+> To ensure strict failures isolation, an host application can either choose to not support hoisted module routes by not using the `useHoistedRoutes()` hook or allow only a predetermined subset of routes to be hoisted by using the `allowedPaths` option of the `useHoistedRoutes()` hook.

 ### Override the host layout for a module page

-For most pages of an application, developpers tend to share a default layout having at least a navigation menu and an authenticated user avatar.

-This default layout is what will then be defined as the "root" layout of the application and be used by default.
-This concept is usually also true for federated applications.
-This is in fact exactly what we've done so far for the host application of this tutorial (minus the authenticated user avatar, which will come later on 😃).
+Most applications, usually have a default layout with at least a navigation menu and an authenticated user avatar.
+It's useful as 90% of the pages of an application tend to use the same layout.
+In fact, this is what we've done so far in this tutorial with the host application root layout (minus the authenticated user avatar, which will come later on 😃).

-Still, having a single shared layout for every module pages isn't always possible as there are use cases for which the default layout will not work.
+For the remaining 10%, there are use cases for which the default layout will not work thought.
 For example, a module might include a login page, or any other pages which are not bound to a user session.

 For those pages, the shell provide a mecanism called "page hoisting".
-Contrary to a regular page rendered under the root layout of the host application, an hoisted page will be rendered at the root of the router, meaning outside the boundaries of the host application root layout.
+Contrary to a regular page, an hoisted page will be rendered at the root of the router, meaning outside the boundaries of the host application root layout.

-By doing so, the module is in full control of the hoisted page layout.
+Therefore, an hoisted page will not be affected by the default layout and is in full control of it's layout.

 > **Note**
 >
-> As explained in the previous section [isolate module failures](isole-module-failures), by declaring a page as hoisted, the page will not be protected from failures anymore by the host application error boundary and could crash the application if an unmanaged error occurs.
+> By declaring a page as hoisted, the page will not be protected from failures anymore by the host application error boundary and could crash the whole application if an unmanaged error occurs.
 This is highly recommended that every hoisted page is assigned a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) prop.

-To define a module page as hoisted, set the page definition `hoist` prop as `true` during registration.

 👉 Now, let's hoist a few pages of the remote module.